zyz314/bionemo-framework-From-NVIDIA/docs/CONTRIBUTING.md

 You should always carefully test your changes.
 Run `pytest ...` in-container locally.
 All tests are done via `pytest`.

-To run **all** tests, you must first download all models and datasets to your machine.
-Run the `scripts/download_artifacts.py` file to do this.
-Note that you only need to do this once per machine.
-Reruns are necessary only when new models and datasets are added.
 Changes that affect model training accuracy or compute performance should be tested on SLURM.